workeazee/covid-19-vaccine-avail/README.md

 # vaccine-availability
-Test Repo to check if vaccine is available
+Repo to check if vaccine is available